JSC-electronics/android-phone-field/README.md

 android-phone-field
 ===================

+*Note: This is a fork of an original library by lamudi-gmbg, which was unmaintained.
+We made the fork to fix bugs we had while using the original library.*

 This is a small UI library which allows you to create phone fields with corresponding country flags and validate the phone number using [libphonenumber](https://github.com/googlei18n/libphonenumber) from Google.

 ![alt text]( https://raw.githubusercontent.com/JSC-electronics/android-phone-field/master/raw/phone-field.gif "Sample App")